-Reduction in Earnings on Investment Portfolio - The Group might be unable to sustain the level of earnings on its securities portfolio obtained during recent years
+Reduction in Earnings on Investment Portfolio - The Group might be unable to sustain the level of earnings on its investment portfolio obtained during recent years

-The Group has historically generated a portion of its interest income from its securities portfolio, with interest income derived from the Group's securities portfolio in 2019 accounting for 12.7% of its total interest income and 10.7% of its gross operating income (i.e., total interest income and fees and commission income before deducting interest expense and fee and commission) (14.8% and 12.8%, respectively, in 2018).
+The Group has historically generated a portion of its interest income from its investment portfolio, with interest income derived from the Group's investment portfolio in 2018, 2019 and 2020 accounting for 14.8%, 12.7% and 15.9%, respectively, of its total interest income and 12.8%, 10.7% and 13.5%, respectively, of its gross operating income (i.e., total interest income and fees and commission income before deducting interest expense and fee and commission expense).
 The Group also has obtained large realised gains from the sale of securities in its available-for-sale portfolio.
 The CPI-linked securities in the Group's investment portfolio provided high real yields compared to other government securities in each of such years, benefiting from the high inflation environment, but their impact on the Group's earnings might vary as inflation rates change.

-While the contribution of income from the Group's securities portfolio has been significant over recent years, such income might not be as large in coming years.
+While the contribution of income from the Group's investment portfolio has been significant over recent years, such income might not be as large in coming years.
 In particular, the robust trading gains earned during the global financial crisis as a result of the high level of volatility in financial markets might not continue.
 In addition, the recent trend towards lower interest rates might result in lower nominal earnings on the Group's holdings of securities.
-As such, high levels of earnings from the Group's securities portfolio might not be sustainable in future periods.
-If the Group is unable to sustain its high levels of earnings from its securities portfolio, then this might have a material adverse effect on its business, financial condition and/or results of operations.
+As such, high levels of earnings from the Group's investment portfolio might not be sustainable in future periods.
+If the Group is unable to sustain its level of earnings from its investment portfolio, then this might have a material adverse effect on its business, financial condition and/or results of operations.